Kharkiv region (Ukraine) (AFP) -

 State media broadcast footage of columns of Russian tanks, support vehicles and artillery travelling along paved roads and dirt tracks, emblazoned with the letter 'Z', the symbol of Moscow's invasion.

-US Secretary of State Antony Blinken said meanwhile that Russia's push to send reinforcements showed Moscow was paying 'huge costs' in its bid to capture and then hold Ukrainian territory.
+US Secretary of State Antony Blinken said that Russia's push to send reinforcements showed Moscow was paying 'huge costs' in its bid to capture and hold Ukrainian territory.

 A Moscow-installed official in the region, Vitaliy Ganchev, said in televised remarks that 'fierce battles' were under way near Balakliya, a town in the Kharkiv region that Ukraine said it had recaptured on Thursday.